7Ji/pkgbuild-rs/README.md

   - This uses a Rust native port of the `rpmvercmp()` function, just like in `pacman`.
 The result should be the same as `pacman`'s `vercmp` CLI utility.
 - `tempfile`: support creating parser script as `tempfile::NamedTempFile`, this is enabled by default.
   - If disabled, this would remove a whole dependency tree introduced by `tempfile`, but you'll have to explicitly set paths for the parser script.
+- `srcinfo` adds `srcinfo()` method to `Pkgbuild`, which generates a `Srcinfo` struct and could be used to format PKGBUILD into a format similiar to the output format of `makepkg --printsrcinfo`
+  - Only when this is enabled, would `Srcinfo` struct be available

 ## Security concern
 A Bash instance would be created to execute the built-in script, it would read the list of `PKGBUILD`s from its `stdin`, and outputs the parsed result to its `stdout`, which would then be parsed by the library into native Rust data structure.